 My first home in Vermont had a huge patch of bee balm growing right outside my bedroom window.
 I’d wake up to a flurry of hummingbirds in the summer, arguing over the nectar inches from my window glass.

 There was never a need to put up a hummingbird feeder, the bee balm took care of it for me and provided for endless hours of entertainment in the summer.

 But bee balm doesn’t just feed the birds and the bees.
 It’s a potent medicinal and a tasty edible too.

-There are two main varieties, Mondarda didyma, or scarlet bee balm is what you’ll see most commonly in garden perennial beds.
-Mondarda fistulosa, or wild bergamot, is the wild version native to the United States.
+There are two main varieties, Monarda didyma, or scarlet bee balm is what you’ll see most commonly in garden perennial beds.
+Monarda fistulosa, or wild bergamot, is the wild version native to the United States.

 Medicinal Properties of Bee Balm

 Bee balm is antimicrobial and soothing, so it’s often used to treat colds and flu.
 It also has a soothing effect on the digestive tract and helps to treat indigestion, bloating and nausea.
 It’s more than just soothing on the digestive system and its antispasmodic properties also help it treat menstrual cramps as well as coughs.

 Externally, it’s used to treat scrapes, stings and rashes.

 Bee balm is also nervine, that has a gentle calming effect on the nervous system, similar to lemon balm.
 It’s used to treat anxiety and stress, especially in sensitive patients like children.

 The individual petals of bee balm flowers pull out easily and can be dried to make a beautiful bright red tea.
 In season, the petals can also be used fresh.